Stocks rise as earnings kick off; euro firm

 "Expectations have been running very low, so the optimistic start to earnings season is a very welcome sign," said Jack Ablin, chief investment officer at Harris Private Bank in Chicago.
 "That said, we're going to get a broad sense of how industries are faring this week, and we may trade sideways until we get that."

-Google Inc (GOOG.O), JPMorgan Chase & Co (JPM.N) and Citigroup Inc (C.N) are among companies due to report this week.
+Google Inc (GOOG.O), JPMorgan Chase & Co (JPM.N) and Citigroup Inc (C.N) are among the companies slated to report later this week.

-U.S.-traded shares of Nokia (NOK.N) tumbled 15.7 percent to end at $4.24 after the mobile phone maker warned its phone business would post losses in the first two quarters of this year as it struggles to revamp its product line.
+U.S.-traded shares of Nokia (NOK.N) tumbled 14.5 percent to $4.30 after the mobile phone maker warned its phone business would post losses in the first two quarters of this year as it struggles to revamp its product line.

 The FTSEurofirst 300 .FTEU3 index of top European shares closed 0.75 percent higher at 1,033.80 after losing 5.4 percent in four sessions.